Watch and Learn: Learning to Use Computers from Online Videos: Experiments and Analysis

 Table~\ref{tab:osworld_results} summarizes our main results on OSWorld across both in-context learning and supervised fine-tuning.
 We observe consistent improvements across all model categories.
-For \textbf{general-purpose multimodal models} (Gemini~2.5 Flash, OpenAI o3, Claude~4 Sonnet), adding our \ourmethod~exemplars improves performance by +1.6 to +3.0 points.
+For general-purpose multimodal models (Gemini~2.5 Flash, OpenAI o3, Claude~4 Sonnet), adding our \ourmethod{} exemplars improves performance by +1.6 to +3.0 points.
 This shows that trajectories distilled from web tutorials provide useful domain-specific priors that even strong foundation models can leverage at inference time.
-For the \textbf{Jedi agentic framework}, which couples the o3 planner with Jedi grounding, \ourmethod{} yields a +2.2 point gain.
-This demonstrates that our trajectories can complement structured planning pipelines by enriching them with exemplars that support both planning and grounding.
-For \textbf{open-source CUAs}, supervised fine-tuning on our 53k video-derived trajectories yields even larger gains.
+For the Jedi agentic framework~\citep{jedi}, which couples the o3 planner with Jedi-7B grounding model, \ourmethod{} yields a +2.2 point gain, demonstrating that our trajectories can complement structured planning pipelines by enriching them with exemplars that support both planning and grounding.
+For open-source CUAs, supervised fine-tuning on our 53k video-derived trajectories yields even larger gains.
 UI-TARS-7B improves by +3.8 points, while Qwen~2.5-VL sees the largest improvement, from 1.9 to 13.0 (+11.1).
 This larger jump is expected because Qwen is a general-purpose multimodal model not originally trained for computer use, so it benefits disproportionately from our dataset, which provides task-specific supervision that was previously missing.

+We further evaluate on WindowsAgentArena~\citep{bonatti2024windowsarena}, which focuses on Windows OS tasks under a standardized 15-step evaluation limit.
+As shown in Table~\ref{tab:windows_results}, \ourmethod{} achieves the state-of-the-art success rate among 7B-scale models with 15 step limit, surpassing both prior automatic labeling method and specialized CUA baselines.
+Specifically, fine-tuning UI-TARS-1.5-7B on IDM-labeled trajectories improves performance from 18.1 to 24.0~(+5.9), whereas training on TongUI-labeled data leads to a degradation in performance (12.9,~--5.2).
+These results confirm that IDM-based labeling produces more accurate and consistent supervision, translating to stronger downstream generalization.

-Overall, these results highlight the value of our dataset as a scalable supervision signal for both specialized CUAs and broader multimodal models.
+Overall, across both OSWorld and WindowsAgentArena, \ourmethod{} serves as a scalable and high-quality supervision signal that consistently enhances models and agentic frameworks in both in-context and fine-tuning settings.